jpgoldberg/toy-crypto-math/docs/source/modules/wycheproof.rst

 "label"
     The OAEP label that is rarely ever used.

+These are accesible as keys to the directory :attr:`TestCase.fields`.

 Fortunately the default for creating a cryptor with pycryptodome uses as hash algoririthm, mask generation function are the ones we